 Note: you won’t have a surplus every time (this is insurance), but hospital indemnity insurance will help pay for those out-of-pocket expenses.

-This is a simple example which shows why we feel hospital indemnity insurance is worth the money.
+This is a simple example that shows why we feel hospital indemnity insurance is worth the money.

 Underwriting of Hospital Indemnity Insurance

 You do have to go through underwriting.
 Underwriting consists of the carrier analyzing your background and health status, ensuring that you meet the insurability requirements.

 Underwriting for hospital indemnity insurance usually consists of answering a health questionnaire on the application.
 Then, possibly having a phone conversation with an underwriter about your application and background.